 Day 6 – Poindimié, golden beach and coconut groves for macro lovers

 As you drive more south, you will notice the landscape becomes dryer with more and more coconut groves.
 Poindimié area has the most beautiful sandy beaches I have seen on New Caledonia main island.
 Tieti Diving centre is located on the premise of the Hotel Tieti.
 Meet-up is at 7.30 am as Laurent and Martine the owners of the dive centre will drive you along with their boat to a small marina located 10 minutes driving south.
 From the marina, dive sites are only 20 minutes away by boat on average.

-The 2 dive sites I explored in Poindimié looked like an “Underwater Manhattan” where canyons between coral reefs delimit “blocks”.
+The two dive sites I explored in Poindimié looked like an “Underwater Manhattan” where canyons between coral reefs delimit “blocks”.
 I loved the density of gorgonians and the exciting low ceiling swim-through.
-The highlight of Poindimié for me was it incredible macro biodiversity.
+The highlight of Poindimié for me was its incredible macro biodiversity.
 I was stumbling upon a new nudibranch species every 3-5 minutes.
-Maximum depth on both dive sites was quite shallow with 22m and the water temperature was about 23°C end of July which is right in the New Caledonia winter.
+The maximum depth on both dive sites was quite shallow at 22m and the water temperature was about 23°C at the end of July which is right in the New Caledonia winter.

 My favourite memory of Poindimié will remain when Laurent taught me on my second dive how to spot pygmy seahorses by identifying the right species of gorgonians.
 So not only I saw my first pygmy seahorse, but I learnt a new species ID skill that is so useful for underwater photography!